In This Article

 Most cats have eye colors that range from greenish-yellow to gold.
 Some pedigree cats can have eye colors that go from deep green to copper-based.
 It depends on what the ethical breeder or owner prefers.

 Temperature also affects coat colors.
 For example, the Siamese cats are usually white at birth but tend to grow darker coats as they grow older.
 Other breeds in colder climates like the Siberian cat, Maine Coon cats, and the Norwegian Forest cats may possess thicker, insulating, and water repellent coats.

 Cats have some behavioral traits that ensure their survival and adaptation.
 Some of these traits include:

-The Leopard cat shares body size similarities with the domestic cat, but they possess a more slender body, longer limbs and webbed toes.
-Leopard Cats have two dark stripes that run through their eyes to ears, and smaller white stripes running from their eyes to nose.
+The Leopard cat shares body size similarities with the domestic cat.
+However, they possess a more slender body, longer limbs, and webbed toes.
+Leopard Cats have two dark stripes that run through their eyes to ears and smaller white stripes running from their eyes to nose.

-The Leopard cat can be seen in Far East Russia, China, Indochina, the Indian subcontinent, and northern Pakistan.
+The Leopard cat can be seen in the following places:

 The Leopard cats are solitary creatures.
 They fend for themselves alone and usually migrate a little during the mating season.

 They usually hunt smaller animals at night but are equally active during the day.
 They are very swift climbers and usually rest on trees most times.
 They mark their territory through head-rubbing, scratching, and spraying their urine around.